speculatrix/web_get_iplayer/README.md

 download them and make them executable.
 A good place to put them is /usr/local/bin, but you can configure their locations in the settings.

+If you install the JWPlayer, then it can play .flv and .mp4 video files, but also luckily .m4a audio files, without them needing to be transcoded, which means you do everything in the browser.

 ## Known problems and shortcomings

 * sometimes programs don't show up in search but do on